Supersonic-Sites/ElopeTofino/content/services.md

       Note that this package does NOT include a venue rental fee or the costs of drinks, dinners, or entertainment. <br><br>

-      Contact me if you’ve decided you want a Tiny Wedding and I’ll get back to you with more information.
-I’ll confirm details with you based on my availability and ask you some questions to get to know you better to help personalize your elopement package.
-Choose your favourite flowers, your choice of cake and photographer, and your favourite location. <br><br>
+      Reach out on my Contact page if you want a Tiny Wedding.
+Choose your favourite flowers, your choice of cake and photographer, and your favourite location to personalize your elopement package. <br><br>

       It’s as simple as that!
 After a few emails back and forth, your job is done.
 I’ll take care of the rest.
 You just need to book your accommodation and arrive the day before your stress-free wedding, ready to enjoy your intimate celebration with your closest family and friends!
     title: Tiny Wedding